MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 >[!NOTE]
 >Support for same-device registration in Edge on Android is coming soon.

-1.On the same Android device as the Authenticator or using another device, such as a laptop, open a web browser and sign in with MFA to [Security info](https://mysignins.microsoft.com/security-info).
+1. On the same Android device as the Authenticator or using another device, such as a laptop, open a web browser and sign in with MFA to [Security info](https://mysignins.microsoft.com/security-info).

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/enter-temporary-access-pass-laptop-eighty.png" alt-text="Screenshot of how to enter a temporary access pass on a laptop at 80%.":::